appcelerator-forks/mattapperson.TiUIwrapper/README.md

 # To-DO

-- Add all properties as well... so you dont have to use the TiElement pass-through
+- Add all properties as well... so you dont have to use the proxy property pass-through

 - Add platform specific APIs for iOS and Andorid